MKLab-ITI/JGNN/tutorials/GraphClassification.md

 graph in parallel.
 But this process yields substantial speedup for *graph* classificaiton.

-Parallelization can make use of the thread pooling JGNN provides to perform gradients, wait for the conclusion of submitted tasks, and then apply all gradient updates.
+Parallelization can make use of JGNN's thread pooling to perform gradients, wait for the conclusion of submitted tasks, and then apply all gradient updates.
 This is achieved by declaring a batch optimizer to gather all the gradients.